Do you want to learn how to start a blog?

 Step #5: Select a theme and design your blog

-The first thing your blog needs is a face (design and layout).
+Your blog first needs a face (design and layout).

 Installing a new WordPress theme is exciting and fairly straightforward.